top of page

 Are there any regulations regarding burials at sea?

-There are no Washington State laws or British Columbian regulations prohibiting the scattering of ashes in inland bodies of water.
-The Salish Sea is comprised of The Strait of Georgia, Puget Sound and the Strait of Juan de Fuca, all of which are inland bodies of water and not regulated.
+• There are no Washington State laws or British Columbia regulations prohibiting the scattering of ashes in inland bodies of water.
+The Salish Sea, which includes the Strait of Georgia, Puget Sound, and the Strait of Juan de Fuca, is considered an inland body of water and is not subject to specific restrictions regarding ash scattering.
 Click here for information on EPA regulations and here for Washington State.

 If I bring you the cremated remains, do I need to declare them at the U.S. border?

-No, there are no requirements for importing human remains that are cremated before entry into the United States (no death certificate needed).
+• No, there are no requirements for importing cremated human remains into the United States, no death certificate or special documentation is needed.